Get exclusive member benefits & effect social change. Join Today

 Certain drugs may pose a special risk during the procedure.
 These include:

 If you are receiving general anesthesia, you will need to fast from food and drink for at least eight hours before your test.
 If you are given a sedative to take at home before the biopsy, you will not be able to drive yourself to the procedure.

 A testicular biopsy is usually an outpatient procedure.
 It may be performed at your doctor’s office or a hospital.

-Typically, the biopsy takes about 15 to 20 minutes.
+The biopsy typically takes about 15 to 20 minutes.
 It is performed by a doctor or another trained health professional.

 You may be offered a sedative to help you relax for the test.
-Because you have to stay completely still, some doctors prefer to use general anesthesia instead.
-However, the biopsy technique remains the same.
+Since you have to stay completely still, some doctors prefer to use general anesthesia instead.
+With either medication, the biopsy technique remains the same.

-You will be asked to lie on your back.
-The scrotum will be cleaned to remove bacteria.
+You will be asked to lie on your back and the scrotum will be cleaned to remove bacteria.
 An injection of local anesthesia will numb the skin of the scrotum.
 You may feel a slight sting.

 If you are having an open biopsy, the following procedure is typical:

-Testicular biopsy is only rarely used to diagnose testicular cancer.
-Typically, it is only performed when the diagnosis is uncertain.
+Testicular biopsy is rarely used to diagnose testicular cancer.
+Typically, it is performed when the diagnosis is uncertain.
 This is because a biopsy, unfortunately, increases the likelihood the cancer will spread.

 A radical inguinal orchiectomy to diagnose cancer includes the following steps: